-As God's chosen ones, embody compassion, kindness, humility, gentleness, and patience in your interactions with others.
+As God's chosen people, clothe yourselves with compassion, kindness, humility, gentleness, and patience.

 — Colossians 3:12